Code of Conduct for ARDC Activities

 The ARDC is dedicated to providing a welcoming and supportive environment for all participants in ARDC activities, regardless of background or identity.
-As such, we do not tolerate behaviour that is disrespectful to our staff or participants or that excludes, intimidates, or causes discomfort to others.
+We do not tolerate behaviour that is disrespectful to our staff or participants or that excludes, intimidates, or causes discomfort to others.
 We do not tolerate discrimination or harassment of any kind.

 The ARDC is responsible for enforcing the code of conduct.
 All reports will be reviewed by the ARDC and will be kept confidential.